 The International Astronautical Federation (IAF) was founded in 1951, when scientists from the field of space research gathered in an attempt to ensure a constant dialogue between the space nations, regardless of political turmoil.

 In its early years, the Federation and its annual International Astronautical Congresses – better known as the IAC – were one of few forums where East and West could meet during the Space Race.
 In 2011, the IAF marked its 60th Anniversary and, throughout the years, continues to witness history through the remarkable achievements of its member organisations.

 The IAF has seen its membership grow substantially following the integration of new and emerging space nations into its network.
 Its achievements in supporting international cooperation over the last six decades have been greatly fulfilling and a source of pride, and the Federation continues to build one of the largest worldwide networks of space experts and decision-makers.

-The following organisations were the founding members of the IAF and signed its Constitution on 4 September 1951 during the first ever IAC in London:
+The following organisations were the founding members of the IAF and signed its Constitution on 4 September 1951 during the second IAC in London:

 - Argentina: Sociedad Argentina Interplanetaria (Argentianian Interplanetary Society)